Superfields, nilpotent superfields and superschemes: Notation for spinors

 \section{Notation for spinors}

 Let $\theta^\al$ with $\al=1,2$ odd coordinates in some affine superspace.
 As customary, we define where sum over repeated indices is understood.
-We also define In general, for any two pairs of odd quantities, $\theta^\al$ and $\psi^\al$, anticommuting among them one has and the so called {\it Fierz identities}
+We also define In general, for any two pairs of odd quantities, $\theta^\al$ and $\psi^\al$, anticommuting among them one has